Travel like a local.

 Getting around Austin

 The local airport is Austin-Bergstrom International Airport (AUS), which is a 15-minute drive to downtown.
+Use our Expedia tool below to find flight, hotel, and rental car options.

 Evan says that you should rent a car when staying in Austin.
 Although parking can be a pain downtown and along South Congress, he says that public transportation is unreliable.
 Click here to get the best offers on rental cars from Avis, Budget, or Hertz.